amjadzkwn/Stock-Market-Prediction-Using-Machine-Learning-and-Natural-Language-Processing/README.md

 | **Macro Avg** | 0.76 | 0.77 | 0.77 | 249 |
 | **Weighted Avg** | 0.77 | 0.77 | 0.77 | 249 |

+The classification results for Logistic Regression show consistent and balanced performance across both training and testing sets.
+During training, the model achieved an accuracy of 0.78 with fairly even precision, recall, and F1-scores for both classes, indicating stable learning without overfitting.
+On the test set, the accuracy remains close at 0.77, demonstrating good generalization.
+Class 0 performs slightly lower in precision but higher in recall, while Class 1 shows the opposite trend, suggesting the model can correctly identify both classes with reasonable reliability.
+Overall, the model provides solid predictive capability with balanced metrics across classes.

 ## Classification Report for SVM
 === TRAINING ===
 Accuracy: 0.7809045226130653